MartinBies/MartinBies.github.io/_pages/research.md

 ## Software to model finitely-presented graded S-modules

 Toric geometry is easily accessible to computers.
 As shown in [*Gabriel morphisms and the computability of Serre quotients with applications to coherent sheaves*](https://arxiv.org/abs/1409.2028), one can then utilise the category of finitely-presented graded S-modules (S being the Cox ring of the toric variety of interest) to model coherent sheaves in the computer.
 Therefore, I have collaborated on both the
-[*homalg_project*](http://homalg-project.github.io/) and the [*CAP_project*](https://homalg-project.github.io/CAP_project/) and have written the following four packages, which can be used to model the category of finitely-presented graded S-modules in the computer:
+[*homalg_project*](http://homalg-project.github.io/) and the [*CAP_project*](https://homalg-project.github.io/CAP_project/) and have written the following ur packages, which can be used to model the category of finitely-presented graded S-modules in the computer:

 * [*CAPCategoryOfProjectiveGradedModules*](https://github.com/HereAround/CAPCategoryOfProjectiveGradedModules)
 * [*CAPPresentationCategory*](https://github.com/HereAround/CAPPresentationCategory)
 * [*PresentationsByProjectiveGradedModules*](https://github.com/HereAround/PresentationsByProjectiveGradedModules)

-By know, the concept of a *PresentationCategory* has been well understood in a [*A constructive approach to Freyd categories*](https://arxiv.org/abs/1712.03492).
+By now, the concept of a *PresentationCategory* has been well understood in a [*A constructive approach to Freyd categories*](https://arxiv.org/abs/1712.03492).
 Together with *Sebastian Posur*, I am therefore currently implementing the above structures in the package

 * [*FreydCategoriesForCAP*](https://github.com/HereAround/CAP_project/tree/master/FreydCategoriesForCAP)